pearl-lilly/superstore-excel-analysis/README.md

 ### Skill Used: Pivot Table, Pivot Chart
 ### Method
 I created a Pivot Table with Region in the Rows area and Sales in the Values area to calculate total sales by region.
-Then I used a Pivot Chart (column chart) to visually compare sales across the four regions
+Then I used a Pivot Chart (doungnut chart) to visually compare sales across the four regions
 ### Analysis
 ### 💡 Insights
 - **West** had the highest sales at **$725,458**, showing strong performance and customer demand.